dgalli1/ytm-mpd/README.md

 When a YouTube Cast Receiver receives a cast, it uses yt-dlp to find an audio-only stream, which it proxies (since it will be available as HTTPS and most renderers support only HTTP).
 It instructs the renderer to play the proxied stream.

-### Limitations

-Seeking does not work.
-I have not done much investigation into why.